nzdavidv/pages/README.md

 <a href="pages/AWS-presignURL.md">AWS PreSigned URL (S3) Lambda and API G/W</a>

-<a href="pages/ESXi-laptop-GNS3.md">Installing VMWare on a laptop and running virtual Cisco router using GNS3</a>
+<a href="pages/ESXi-laptop-GNS3-simpler.md">Installing VMWare on a laptop and running virtual Cisco router using GNS3</a>

+<a href="pages/ESXi-laptop-GNS3.md">VMWare laptop and GNS3 virtual Cisco router revisited with VLANs</a>